-When you foster with Credo Care you are allocated a supervising social worker who visits regularly to discuss your placement(s), discuss your training and development needs, and deal with any issues that arise.
+When you foster with Credo Care you have your own Supervising Social Worker who visits regularly to discuss your placement(s), your training and development needs, and deal with any issues that arise.
 One of our social workers is always available through our 'on call service' 24 hours a day, 7 days a week.
+Supervisions can also be undertaken via video call.

-We work to help you to improve foster caring practice through continual professional development.
+We work to help you to improve your foster caring practice through continual professional development.

-Our foster families are allocated their own support worker(s) who assist in a variety of ways.
-This might be to take the child out for the day or organise contact visits with their famiy members.
-It can also be used to give carers a well earned break when they need it; even daily if needed.
+Our foster families are allocated their own Support Worker who can assist in a variety of ways.
+This might be to take the child out for the day, do an activity at home or organise contact visits with their famiy members.
+It can also be used to give carers a well earned break when they need it.
 We have found this to be invaluable in providing practical support to the foster family which helps to maintain a stable placement.

-We consider that being a foster carer is a professional career and require all our carers to undertake and complete the NVQ level 3 in Child Care, which we fully fund.
+Being a foster carer is a professional career and encourage all our carers to undertake and complete the Diploma in Fostering, which we fully fund.

-When our carers have their first child placed with them, it is a Government requirement that they start the Children’s Workforce Development Council (CWDC) training and achieve this within 12 months.
+When our carers have their first child placed with them, it is a Government requirement that they start the TDS (Training, Support and Development Standards for Foster Care) to complete within 12 months.
 This covers all the basic competences of care.
 All carers need to demonstrate a practical working knowledge of these skills, primarily to safeguard children and ensure that they are delivering the best possible care.

-We align our allowance rates to each tier of training that our carers achieve, as follows: Entry level, CWDC/Core Training and then NVQ level 3.
+We align our allowance rates to each tier of training that our carers achieve, as follows: Entry level, TDS and then Diploma in Foster Care.

 Find out more on our Learning and Development page.

-Our foster carers are required to attend support groups which run every month.
-These forums help you to share dilemmas and challenges and provide advice to others.
-The shared experience of fostering disabled children and the discussions help to create a network of peer support and encouragement.
+Our foster carers attend support groups which run every month at a conveninet location or by interacitve online meeting.
+These forums give carers the opportunity to share dilemmas and challenges and provide advice to others.
+Unique to our agency, the shared experience of fostering disabled children and the discussions help to create a network of peer support and encouragement.

 To provide time for our carers to have a break with their families, Credo Care offers an allowance of three weeks 'holiday cover' every year.
 The main carer will still receive their weekly allowance, whilst the child goes to stay with one of our other foster families.
 Some of our carers choose not to use the holiday scheme and keep their children with them all year.
 In this case the unused allowance can be used by the main carer to pay for the child's holiday.